UrszulaDeger/urszuladeger.github.io/_pages/cv.md

 - U. Pawlicka-Deger, “Why Study Laboratories in the Digital Humanities?”.
 The talk at the workshop “Rebuilding Laboratories”.
 The Institute of Advanced Studies at the University of Birmingham, UK – lead organiser of the event (19 November 2019)
 - U. Pawlicka-Deger, “Place Matters: Exploring New Sites of the Humanities Practices”.
 The Institute of Advanced Studies at the University of Birmingham, UK (13 November 2019)
 - U. Pawlicka-Deger, “A Laboratory as Critical Infrastructure in the Humanities”.
 The keynote at the workshop “Humanities Laboratories: Critical Infrastructures and Knowledge Experiments”.
 The Department of Digital Humanities, King’s College London, UK.
 (23 May 2019)
 - U. Pawlicka-Deger and M. Oiva, “Lab and Slack.
 Situated Research Practices in Digital Humanities”.
-Digital Humanities Research Seminar at the Helsinki Centre for Digital Humanities (Heldig), University of Helsinki (04 April 2019)
+Digital Humanities Research Seminar at the Helsinki Centre for Digital Humanities (Heldig), University of Helsinki, Finland (04 April 2019)

 **Conference presentations (selected)**